jbatson5/SCALE-test/docs/MAVRIC.rst

 ^^^^^^^^^^

 The following input file represents the simple model of the litho-density tool.
-The following is a listing of the file ``mavric.lithoFW.inp`` located in the SCALE ``samples\input`` directory.
+It lists of the file ``mavric.lithoFW.inp`` located in the SCALE ``samples\input`` directory.
-The 27 neutron group/19 photon group library based on ENDF/B-VII.0 data was used for the discrete-ordinates calculations, while the final Monte Carlo calculation used the 200 neutron group/47 photon group library.
+The 27 neutron group/19 photon group library based on ENDF/B-VII.0 data was used for the discrete-ordinates calculations, whereas the final Monte Carlo calculation used the 200 neutron group / 47 photon group library.

 The input file starts with the problem title, the library for the importance calculations, and the materials.